 Despite not having Microsoft Excel, my parents routinely employed this type of IF logic when calculating my allowance.
 Their version read:

-IF you empty the garbage AND mow the lawn AND wash the dishes AND walk the dog, you get your full allowance.
+IF you empty the garbage, mow the lawn, wash the dishes, AND walk the dog, you get your total allowance.

 And since I grew up in New England, this logic would change with the seasons to account for leaves and snow.

-For example, I could create a spreadsheet with the chores needed to get an allowance.
-If the chores were completed (TRUE situation), a value would be applied toward the allowance.
-If the chore wasn’t completed (FALSE situation), nothing would be added.
+For example, I could create a spreadsheet with the Task needed to get an allowance.
+A value would be applied toward the allowance if the Tasks were completed (TRUE situation).
+Nothing would be added if the Task wasn’t completed (FALSE situation).

-These examples are noted by labels [1] and [2] in the screen snap below.
+These examples are noted by blue square labels [1] and [2] in the image below.

 Using the example above, you might express the logic in the following way:

-To help evaluate conditions, Excel uses a list of common operators.
+To help evaluate conditions, Excel uses a list of familiar operators.
 You probably know these as we probably used them in math class.
-These operators will be evaluated to a logical “true” or “false”.
+These operators will be evaluated as logical “true” or “false”.
 In the table below, B2 and C2 in the Example column are cell references.

 Operator | Example |